alloba/book-of-hours-notes/skills-and-languages/Disciplines of the Hammer.md

 To purify and to combine the selves and the essences.
 The Hammer shapes gates and shatters doors, within us and without.
 ## Tree of Wisdom Entries
+### Illumination III
+Steel and Glass

+A certain parable of the Bright Arts tells of a priest who raised an altar of steel and glass to an old god; but then found a new god within the altar.